devinshields/h2odocs/source/userguide/general.rst

 found in User Guides by selecting the algorithm of choice.
 Users have a variety of options for accessing and running H2O.
-For instructions on how to get started using H2O (for example through R, using Java, or via git-hub), please see the Quick Start Quides.
+For instructions on how to get started using H2O (for example through R, using Java, or via git-hub), please see the Quick Start Guides.
 New users may also find the glossary useful for familiarizing themselves with H2O's computing and statistics terms.